phyro/es/README.md

 The idea is to bring linearity to Nostr events by treating events as an append-only event stream.
 Why should we worry about ordering at all?

 Order verification is, like signature verification, done on the client side.
-An ordered event stream achieves two following properties:
+An ordered event stream achieves following properties:
 - **Unforgeable history** - Following a user ensures they can't silently inject an event in the past.
 This holds true even for an attacker that steals your private key.
 Today, an attacker could create past events and try to forge history.
 With unforgeable history, the attacker can only append events and now the owner can append an event on the stream that signals key revocation.
 Any and all events identified on top of this chain can be ignored.
 - **Missing event detection** - Fetching data for someone we follow could leave us with some missing events.
 This is impossible to detect today, but is easy to detect if the event stream forms a hashchain.
 This can help detect relays censoring certain events (i.e. a tweet) by serving the event only to users from some geopolitical region or decreasing the visibility rate of the event by serving it to every 10th user.
 Detection of missing events could make the follower query other relays to find the missind pieces or contact the user to republish their event chain.